 Ms. Chinaris asked what the cement pads would do to the drainage.
 Ms. Rezanka replied drainage is an engineering issue.
 She said the lakes on the concept plan are to hold all the water to compensate for pervious versus impervious, and that is why the development is less than 200 units and less than 150 because those lakes are so large.
+The water is going to drain into the lakes, not to the neighbors.
 She said ultimately, it may drain to the river after it's been settled, but that is all drainage and engineering.
+The code has requirements for what has to be pervious and impervious, what trees have to be saved and what trees have to be replanted, and those are all engineering and site plan issues.